WWWWWWWWWW

 Computer Dictionary

 Are you baffled by a technical term or acronym you've never seen before?
 Or just curious about the latest techie slang?
 Tom's Computer Dictionary may have the answer.
-From "AAC" to "zoo virus," it defines more than 800 terms in plain language.
+From "AAC" to "zoo virus," it defines more than 900 terms in plain language.
+Learn to speak geek!

 Guitar Cheat Sheet